jenna-chestnut/pizza/README.md

 ## More about me

 * 28 years old
-* New to coding but born a techie.
+* New to coding but born a techie
 * [GitHub profile](https://github.com/jenna-chestnut)
 * [Twitter](https://twitter.com/Jennabot5000)